jlpteaching/ECS201C-Spring2019/HW1/HW1.md

 ## What to Hand In:

-(TODO)

 ## Tips and Tricks:

    - Start early.
-   - Set up RSA authentication to save yourself some keystrokes.
-[HowTo](http://pages.cs.wisc.edu/~gibson/usingRSA.html).
-   - Make use of the demo programs provided.
-   - You can use /proc/cpuinfo to learn many useful characteristics of your host machine.
+   - Amarillo is a dual-socket AMD Epyc server.
+It has two [AMD 7451](https://www.amd.com/en/products/cpu/amd-epyc-7451) processors with 24 cores per socket (48 total) and each is dual-threaded running at 2.3 GHz (3.2 GHz boost).
    - Run your programs multiple times to get accurate time measurements.
 This will help avoid incorrect results due to interference with other user's programs.
-   - While making your measurements do take care that no-one else is running his/her program on the machine.
+   - While making your measurements do take care that no-one else is running their program on the machine.
 Otherwise, it will provide you as well as the other person wrong results as well as longer runtimes.
    - Do not wait until the last day to run the experiments.
 You might not get time on the machine to get good results.
-Hint: The best time to run your experiments is 12-6am???